karakose77/udacity-cs101-intro-to-computer-science-exercises-and-projects/README.md

 5. **"mk005-is_symmetric.py"**: Returns True if given list is symmetric.
 6. **"mk006-is_identity_matrix.py"**: Returns True if the input matrix is an identity matrix, False otherwise.
 7. **"mk007-is_anti_symmetric.py"**: Returns True if the input matrix is anti-symmetric, False otherwise.
+8. **"mk008-frequency_analyzer.py"**: Return the frequencies of all characters in input string, by counting all repetitions of a character and dividing it by the count of all characters.